LM-SAL/irispy-lmsal-test-data/README.md

 # irispy-lmsal-test-data

-Contains data files used for irispy-lmsal test suite
+Contains data files used for irispy-lmsal test suite.